milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

 	int param01 = functionparameter_GetParamValue_INT64(&fps, ".param01");
 	int param02 = functionparameter_GetParamValue_INT64(&fps, ".param02");

+    // This parameter is a ON / OFF toggle int gainwrite = functionparameter_GetParamValue_INT64(&fps, ".option.gainwrite");

 	// This parameter value will be tracked during loop run, so we create a pointer for it
 	// The corresponding function is functionparameter_GetParamPtr_<TYPE>